ghc-proposals/ghc-proposals/README.rst

    * *Technical discussion* takes place on the discussion thread, where others may continue contribute.

-   * *Evaluative discussion", about whether to accept, reject, or return the proposal for revision, takes place on the committee's email list, which others can read but not post to.
+   * *Evaluative discussion*, about whether to accept, reject, or return the proposal for revision, takes place on the committee's email list, which others can read but not post to.